josemiguelmelo/traceability-workshop/workshop/services/docs/docs/index.md

     1. Hint: make some requests to this endpoint

-## 3. Deep system exploration
+### 3. Deep system exploration

 In this section, use Jaeger to explore the entire system.
 Use this section to explore as much as possible.

+!!! tip
-> Feel free to take advantage of Jaeger filters to find specific requests, requests taking too much time, services with ERRORS, etc.
+    Feel free to take advantage of Jaeger filters to find specific requests, requests taking too much time, services with ERRORS, etc.

 For each request below, answer AT LEAST to the following questions:

     1. How many components were involved in this request?
+    2. Try to explain what each component is doing.
-    2. Which components took more time to answer and increased the response time?
+    3. Which components took more time to answer and increased the response time?
     3. What action make it increase the overall time?
        Is it an interaction with another service?
 It is internal? 🤔

 **Instructions:**

-1. Make request to the API to create some premium users (you can use the same username 😜)
+1. Make request to the API to create some premium users (you can use the same username for all requests 😜)

     1. What happened behind the scenes?
     2. Draw a small architecture/DAG of all services involved and how they interact with each other
     3. Find if any error is occurring in any of the services

-2. Now, let's take a look at Kibana to check some logs
+2. Now, let's take a look at Kibana to check some logs (when opening Logs, use *fluentd* to configure the data source)

     1. Search for errors.
 Query: *log: "ERROR"*